oracle/graaljs/README.md

 This includes npm packages with native implementations.
 Note that you will need to re-compile from source with GraalVM JavaScript if you want to run binaries that have been compiled for Node.js based on V8, or any other compatible engine.

+### Compatibility on Operating Systems

+The core JavaScript engine is a Java application and is thus in principle compatible with every operating system that provides a compatible JVM, [see `RunOnJDK.md`](docs/user/RunOnJDK.md).
+We test and support GraalVM JavaScript currently in full extent on Linux and MacOS.
+For Windows, a preliminary preview version is available.

+Some features, including the Node.js support, are currently not supported on all platforms (e.g. Windows).

 ## GraalVM JavaScript Reference Manual

 A reference manual for GraalVM JavaScript is available on the [GraalVM website](https://www.graalvm.org/docs/reference-manual/languages/js/).